Rares75/Rares75/README.md

 ## About Me

-I'm a second-year student at the Faculty of Computer Science, "Alexandru Ioan Cuza" University of Iași, with a background in Mathematics and Computer Science.
+I'm a third-year student at the Faculty of Computer Science, "Alexandru Ioan Cuza" University of Iași, with a background in Mathematics and Computer Science.
 I have a solid foundation in data structures, algorithms, computer architecture, and OOP.

 I'm passionate about building practical solutions — from secure network applications to AI-powered tools.
 I enjoy working close to the system, whether that means writing Rust for a distributed service, implementing AES encryption in C++, or integrating AI APIs into full-stack apps.

-- 🔭 Currently working on AI-powered educational tools
 - 🌱 Always learning — lately focused on systems programming and networking
 - 🏆 Cambridge English C1 Certificate (2024)
 - 💬 Ask me about C/C++, Rust, TypeScript, or TCP/IP